anyshake/observer/README.md

 ## 🚀 **Join the Open Science Movement!** 🚀

-> 🌟 **AnyShake Explorer is currently in pre-launch!** 🌟

-> We're working hard to bring the **AnyShake Project** to life, but we need your support to reach our goal of 200 subscribers.
+> 🌟 **AnyShake Explorer is currently in pre-launch!
+We're working hard to bring the **AnyShake Project** to life, but we need your support to reach our goal of 200 subscribers.** 🌟

 > 👉 **[Go and subscribe us on Crowd Supply](https://www.crowdsupply.com/senseplex/anyshake-explorer)** and be a part of the first wave of users to get hands-on with this revolutionary open-source seismic monitoring system!

-> Help us spread the word by sharing this page: 👉 **[www.crowdsupply.com/senseplex/anyshake-explorer](https://www.crowdsupply.com/senseplex/anyshake-explorer)**
+> Also help us spread the word by sharing this page: 👉 **[www.crowdsupply.com/senseplex/anyshake-explorer](https://www.crowdsupply.com/senseplex/anyshake-explorer)**

 ---